-The Group provides private health insurance products including hospital cover and ancillary cover, as stand-alone products or packaged products that combine the two, for Australian residents, overseas students studying in Australia and overseas visitors to Australia.
+The Group provides private health insurance products including hospital cover and ancillary cover, as standalone products or packaged products that combine the two, for Australian residents, overseas students studying in Australia and overseas visitors to Australia.
 These services are categorised as two types of contracts: hospital and/or ancillary cover.
-The table below sets out the key variables upon which the cash flows of the insurance contracts are dependent.